project-slippi/slippi-wiki/SPEC.md

 | 0x81 + 0x24*i* | Model Scale | float | Indicates a multiplier on the size scaling of the character's model | 0.1.0

 ### Frame Start
-Added in 2.2.0, frame start is an event added to transfer RNG seed at the very begining of a frame's processing to prevent desyncs such as the knockback spiral animation desync.
+Added in 2.2.0, frame start is an event added to transfer RNG seed at the very beginning of a frame's processing to prevent desyncs such as the knockback spiral animation desync.

 | Offset | Name | Type | Description | Added
 | --- | --- | --- | --- | --- |